IABTechLab/uid2docs/docs/getting-started/gs-faqs.md

 The system should follow the [email normalization rules](gs-normalization-encoding.md#email-address-normalization) and hash without salting.

-#### Should I store large volumes of email address, phone number, or their hash mappings?
+#### Should I store mapping of email addresses, phone numbers, or corresponding hashes to raw UID2s in my own datasets?

 Yes.
 Not storing mappings may increase processing time drastically when you have to map millions of email addresses or phone numbers.
 Recalculating only those mappings that actually need to be updated, however, reduces the total processing time because only about 1/365th of UID2s need to be updated daily.